manifold-systems/manifold/docs/articles/manifold_series_1.md

 As a long time Java developer I've personally worked on several projects involving heavy code generation.
-I've seen the sometimes devastating effects of its use: build times measured in hours at customer sites, dev lifecycle demoralization, code generator development and bugs consuming precious time, etc.  It's about time for a better solution and I think Manifold makes good progress toward that goal.
-Type Manifolds offer a more inviting and productive development experience.
-There are no code generators to invoke and no separate build steps to integrate; metadata just works.
+I've seen the sometimes devastating effects of its use: build times measured in hours at customer sites, dev lifecycle demoralization, code generator development and maintenance consuming precious time, etc.  It's about time for a better solution and I think Manifold makes good progress toward that goal.
+Type Manifolds offer an inviting and productive development experience.
+With no code generators to invoke and no separate build steps to integrate, metadata just works.

-There'a a ton more to cover, I've only scratched the surface with the Type Manifold API.
-In future articles I'll cover specific features including:
+There'a much more to cover, I've only scratched the surface with the Type Manifold API.
+Future articles in this series will cover:
 * Using the JSON type manifold
-* Properties files, Image files, and other useful manifolds
 * The Extension Manifold and writing Extension Classes
 * Structural Typing
-* Dynamic Typing
-* Manifold Templating
+* Manifold Templates
 * The SQL type manifold
-* Dark Java

 As a bonus for reading this far, I'll touch on one of Manifold's latest features...